Boundary Layer Estimates in Stochastic Homogenization: Main results and strategy

-In the second main result of our paper we use Theorem \ref{thm_1} to obtain an improved error estimate for the representative volume element method, which is the standard method used to approximate the homogenized coefficients $\bar{a}$.
-The error in the representative volume element method can be split into two contributions, the \textit{random} error and the \textit{systematic} error.
-While the former is well-understood to be of central limit theorem scaling, without additional modifications such as ``screening'' terms in the corrector equation \cite{LeBrisEtAl,GloriaRVE, GO_RVE} the systematic error would dominate (for $d\geq 3$).
-As discussed above, our understanding of boundary layers enables us to propose a minor modification of the RVE method that improves the bound on the systematic error, thereby improving the overall rate of convergence for $d \geq 3$. \begin{theorem} Let $d\geq 3$ and let $\langle\cdot\rangle$ be an ensemble of coefficient fields on $\Rd^d$ that satisfies the assumptions (A1)-(A4) with $\varepsilon=1$.
-Let $\bar a\in \mathbb{R}^{d\times d}$ be the corresponding effective coefficient.
-Denote by $\phi_i^L$ the homogenization corrector with homogeneous Dirichlet boundary conditions on the box $[0,L]^d$, i.\,e.\ let $\phi_i^L$ satisfy
+In our second main result we use Theorem \ref{thm_1} to obtain an improved error estimate for the RVE method with oversampling (see \eqref{ImprovedRVEFormula}).
+As already described above, the error in the RVE method can be split into two contributions: the \textit{random} error and the \textit{systematic} error.
+While the former is well-understood to be of central limit theorem scaling, without additional modifications such as ``screening'' terms in the corrector equation \cite{LeBrisEtAl,GloriaRVE, GO_RVE} the systematic error would dominate in $d\geq 3$ dimensions.
+Our understanding of boundary layers enables us to show that a minor modification (proposed already in the numerics literature \cite{yue_local_2007} and being an analogue of the Hill-Mandel condition in mechanics) improves the bound on the systematic error, thereby improving the overall rate of convergence for $d \geq 3$.
+Our result reads as follows: